 Choose from boat cruises, boat hire, castles, gardens, museums, galleries, activity centres, climbing walls, via Ferrata, playgrounds and outdoor play areas.
 Check out our Things to Do Pages for lots of different ideas.
 Also check out Cumbria’s Living Heritage for more details.

 We’ve cleared lots of the soft furnishings and games and books out of the lodge to protect you – so please feel free to bring your own.
 Perhaps a game of Scrabble, pack of cards, your own throws and cushions if you’d like to.
 Don’t forget to take them home with you!

 You could all make your own pizza, or feast of your choice, hunker down, get cosy and watch a film.
 Many of our lodges have DVD player, and some have individual wi-fi.
 Check which yours has on the website.

-If you’ve booked a lodge with a hot-tub you’re half way there…We are meticulous about cleaning and water changing between guest visits.
-You could relax after your tub-time, get back inside the lodge, and then perhaps give yourselves a face mask, manicure or pedicure, with a glass of fizz of course!
+If you’ve booked a lodge with a hot-tub you’re half way there…We are meticulous about standards on cleaning and water changing between guest visits.
+Why not just relax after your tub-time, get back inside the lodge, and then perhaps enjoy a face mask, manicure or pedicure, with a glass of fizz of course!
 View Lodges with hot tubs here.

 Go out for Afternoon tea – or Make your own!

 We’ve so many fabulous places in the Lakes who are doing amazing things with Afternoon Tea.
 Have a look for ideas here.
 Or if you want to hunker down and enjoy your own, have a look at all our lovely foodie shops to create something special, or order an Afternoon Tea Box from A Day’s Walk £55 for 4 people.
 (Gluten free options available too).